top of page

 Engaged Authenticity

 It takes a quiet mind to appreciate the beauty of bareness.
 "Appreciation of wabi-sabi itself, requires an ability to slow down, to shift the balance from doing to being, to appreciating rather than perfecting".
-(1)

-(1) A natural magnetism towards weathered objects reflects our “universal longing for wisdom, for genuineness, for shared history”
+Natural magnetism towards weathered objects reflects our “universal longing for wisdom, for genuineness, for shared history”

 Old treasures capture us, whether we understand why or not.
 We may resist, but ultimately we are drawn back in to engage in some way, sentimentally, tactilely, visually.

-Wabi-sabi is a multi-sensorial reminder that we are transient.
-Everything around us is "in the process of returning to dust….Nature’s cycles of growth and decay, and erosion are embodied in frayed edges, rust, liver spots” (1)
+We need multi-sensorial reminders that we are transient.
+Everything around us is "in the process of returning to dust.
+Nature’s cycles of growth and decay, and erosion are embodied in frayed edges, rust, liver spots” (1)

 Wabi Sabi has Patina Power

 Wabi Sabi is a discarded treasure.
 It is the beauty of rust.
-It is rustic - with character - it has charm.
+Rustic by character, it has charm.
 It is aged wood, cracks, uneven planks.
 It is the fruit at farmer’s markets.
 It is weathered by bad weather.
+It's asymetrical, exposed, decayed.

 Wabi sabi is in hand-made, upcycled, singularly crafted objects.
 It is in minimally processed, natural materials.
+There is healing in celebrating the beauty that gets better with time.

-Wabi Sabi is “the art of finding beauty in imperfection and profundity in earthiness, of revering authenticity above all”(1)
+Wabi Sabi is “the art of finding beauty in imperfection and profundity in earthiness, of revering authenticity above all.”(1)

-The Wabi Sabi of Elegant Organic Home
+The Healing Wabi Sabi of Elegant Organic Home

 Beautiful Imperfections